bingomanatee/react-picker/README.md

-store.my.options {[string/Object]} -- either strings, or objects with a label property store.my.choices {[same types as options]} -- the selected items from options store.my.display {boolean} whether to show the options container
+store.my.options {[string/Object]} -- either strings, or objects with a label property store.my.choices {[same types as options]} -- the selected items from options store.my.display {boolean} whether to show the options container store.my.chooseOne {boolean} if true, your choices are singlular ("radio button mode")
 ```

 ## Actions